mcguinness/draft-mcguinness-oauth-resource-token-resp/draft-mcguinness-oauth-resource-token-resp.md

 Token reuse can lead to unauthorized access to protected resources beyond those intended by the client, particularly in environments where multiple resources trust a common authorization server and audience values are broad or indirect.

 **Mitigation:**
 To prevent token reuse attacks, access tokens SHOULD require proof-of-possession, such as Demonstrating Proof-of-Possession (DPoP) as defined in {{RFC9449}}.
+Other proof-of-possession mechanisms may also be applicable.
 Proof-of-possession mechanisms bind the access token to a cryptographic key held by the client and require demonstration of key possession when the token is used.
 This prevents a malicious protected resource that intercepts an access token from reusing it at other resources, as it does not possess the client's private key.
 Both the client and authorization server must support proof-of-possession mechanisms for this protection to be effective.
 See {{Section 9 of RFC9449}} for additional details.

 ### Client Validation and Defense in Depth